mmertcan/mmertcan.github.io/README.md

 # mmertcan.github.io

-This is my personal website that I build using Github pages and Jekyll
+This is my personal website that I built using Github pages and Jekyll